alexwbi/alexwbi.github.io/_posts/2021-03-31-why-I-quit-my-startup-job-to-start-a-PhD.md

 The opportunity cost of lost income and the inertia of staying in a steady, well-paying job are powerful filters.
 To yank yourself out of that and jump into 5+ years of volatility and uncertainty in grad school, you have to really want it.
 Hopefully that puts me on the right side of Andreessen’s advice...time will tell!

 Notes
+1. The first two links may disappear at any time, and the author, [Philip Guo](https://pg.ucsd.edu/), doesn't recommend sharing or linking them.
+I'm linking them anyways, because they are too good to not share.
+Sorry Professor Guo!
-1. This begs the question, what’s a good reason to do a PhD?
+2. This begs the question, what’s a good reason to do a PhD?
 There are many legitimate reasons (and even more bad reasons!) that are covered extensively in wonderful blogs and Reddit posts, so I won't go into detail here.